-6Since surveyors did not ask the age of every child in each class, we impute the early life shock using the statutory age-for-grade.
+&lt;sup>8Since surveyors did not ask the age of every child in each class, we impute the early life shock using the statutory age-for-grade.
 While this aligns with the modal age-for-grade, the match is not perfect.
-For this reason, we consider the classroom level effects a secondary outcome.
+For this reason, we consider the classroom-level effects a secondary outcome.
+We use school-level data from the same period as the individual-level data, with the exceptions of 2006 and 2008, since no school surveys were conducted during these years.

-7These categories comprise most of the primary activities of children under 18, though there are other categories that are omitted, such as too young/infirm for work (typically the very old and very young), and "other," which includes begging and prostitution.
+&lt;sup>9These categories comprise most of the non-schooling primary activities of children under 18, though there are other categories that are omitted, such as too young/infirm for work (typically the very old and very young), and "other," which includes begging and prostitution.